18 Powerful Non-Fiction & Fiction Books about Grief for 2023

 When Patrick’s sister-in-law dies and Patrick’s brother needs to go to rehab, Patrick takes custody of his niece and nephew for 90 days.
 Patrick is basically David from Schitt’s Creek with snark and sass.
 He treats the kids like mini-adults in the most delightful way.

-Why I Love It: I am such a fan of Steven Rowley and each book provides depth and insight into people at their best and worst.
+I am such a fan of Steven Rowley and each book provides depth and insight into people at their best and worst.
 While this is a book about grief, you will find yourself laughing out loud multiple times throughout.
 It’s a poignant reminder of the importance of family.

-Find This Book In: Books About Grief / Best Beach Reads of All Time / Poolside Novels / Popular LGBTQ Novels
+Find this book in: Books About Grief / Best Beach Reads of All Time / Poolside Novels / Popular LGBTQ Novels

 If We’re Being Honest by Cat Shook